y2kbugger/weeklyreview_todotxt/README.md

 - I want a way to add an estimated cost to a task so that we can estimate the total cost of a project or tag or subtag
 - I want an guided daily weekly and monthly review process so both of us so that we don't have to think about the process steps as we do the review and we can go FAST and not miss anything
 - I want to track purchases for things like gym, baby that are expensive so that we can plan for them.....can the just be done the same as regular todo? or do we need a special distiction for them.
+- Hide projects that are not currently priority, except for the weekly review

 ## Checklists
 - I want a way to have an eternal checklists that can be checked off but also reset